 # neurocaps

-This is a Python package to perform Co-activation Patterns (CAPs) analyses, which involves using kmeans clustering to group timepoints (TR's) into brain states, on both resting-state or task data.
-It is compatible with data preprocessed with **fMRIPrep** and assumes your directory is BIDS-compliant and contains a derivatives folder with a pipeline folder, such as fMRIPrep, containing preprocessed BOLD data.
+This is a Python package designed to perform Co-activation Patterns (CAPs) analyses.
+It utilizes k-means clustering to group timepoints (TRs) into brain states, applicable to both resting-state and task-based fMRI data.
+The package is compatible with data preprocessed using **fMRIPrep** and assumes your directory is BIDS-compliant, containing a derivatives folder with a pipeline folder (such as fMRIPrep) that holds the preprocessed BOLD data.

 **Still in beta but stable.**